Accidents with birds do happen no matter how careful you are & there are some steps you can take to be prepared for an emergency.

 You can make you own kit up.
 Most people who do this use either a sewing box or tackle box.

-Although larger in size, you can choice the size that would most suit you, you can hold more supplies in the kit including bottle sprays & solutions.
-These boxes can also come with compartments to make storing more organized & easier to access the supplies.
+Although larger in size, you can choice the size that would most suit you, you can hold more supplies in the kit including bottle sprays and solutions.
+These boxes can also come with compartments to make storing more organised and easier to access the supplies.

 The average first aid kit can contain anything or all of these items: